Binary state machine

 Hence, observe that \(-1 > -2\) because \(1111 > 1110\) and, conversely, the order is preserved for integers of the same sign.

-We will describe a method to compare signed integers byte-wise.
+We describe a method to compare signed integers byte-wise.
 First of all, let us analyze the order among all the signed bytes, in order to understand how to compare them.
-Once we achieve this, the strategy will be very similar to the previous Less Than.
+Once we achieve this, the strategy is very similar to the previous Less Than.

 is the binary representation of \(a_{31}\).
 That is, \(\texttt{sgn}(a)\) is the most significant bit of \(a\) or, equivalently, the “sign” of \(a\).
 In a similar way, we define \(\texttt{sgn}(b)\).
 Observe that it is easy to compare \(a\) and \(b\) if \(\texttt{sgn}(a) \neq \texttt{sgn}(b)\).
 For example,